Tulsi Gabbard: Domestic policy positions

 While in the 2020 Democratic presidential primary, Gabbard's political positions were liberal on domestic policy issues, after 2020, she has taken more positions aligned with the Republican Party positions on social issues, including abortion, gun control, and transgender rights.
 In 2020, Gabbard introduced a bill to ban trans women from female sports, and supports that women sports should be for biological females, a position popular with conservatives.
 In 2022, she was also a featured speaker at the Conservative Political Action Conference (CPAC).
 She has also been a frequent critic of the Biden administration.

+In 2026, an investigative journalist from The Washington Post, Jon Swaine, asserted that Gabbard received several political directions from an unnamed source during her years in Congress, and suggested that the source, who did not communicate directly to Gabbard but rather through intermediaries associated with the SIF, was likely her religious mentor, Chris Butler.
+The alleged communications included imperatives, at times rebuking Gabbard, and giving instructions on specific talking points that Gabbard apparently repeated verbatim in television appearances.
+The Post wrote that the documents, dated from 2011 to 2017, "could not show" whether guidance continued after Gabbard left Congress.
+Butler's organization has questioned the article's motivation, stating that it seemed to be driven by religious bigotry.